dotnet/performance/docs/benchmarking-workflow.md

 The benchmarks are:

-* groupped into coresponding namespaces.
+* grouped into coresponding namespaces.
 If given .NET class belongs to `System.XYZ` namespace, it's benchmarks do so as well.
-* groupped into categories.
+* grouped into categories.
 CoreCLR benchmarks belong to `CoreCLR` category, CoreFX to `CoreFX` category.
 Features that are partially implemented in the Runtime and Base Class Library belong to common categories like `Span`, `LINQ`.
 (See [Categories.cs](../src/benchmarks/micro/Categories.cs) for more).

 The harness (BenchmarkDotNet) allows to: